 Children: breeze.

-Children are waving a fan
+Children wave a fan

 Children: Air movement, coolness, freshness, pleasant feeling.